Quilty Gift Guide

 Make Modern was the first magazine I had a pattern published in.
 Over the years they’ve published a few of mine and they’re awesome to work with.
 It’s my favourite magazine because it’s always chock-full of great patterns, interviews, tutorials… and it’s never late and can be sent virtually anywhere in the world because it’s digital!
 You can get single issues, 6 months or 12 month subscriptions – it’s the perfect “gift that keeps on giving”.

 A quilt planner.
 There are many great planners out there, some with calendars and some without, downloadable pages you print yourself or beautifully bound books.
-I really love Plan to Quilt which I wrote a review on here (there’s also a coupon code at the bottom of that post).
+I really love Plan to Quilt which I reviewed here (there’s also a coupon code for 10% off at the bottom of that post).
 Keeping my projects organized is important because I’m not a one-quilt-at-a-time maker, and I love being able to look back on quilts I’ve made and read the notes about them again.

 And for one more gift that keeps on giving, a Quilty Box subscription would be perfect.
 It comes with premium fabric, supplies, three patterns and a magazine.
 And each month’s box is curated by top designers, bloggers, and artists from around the world.
-That one is actually on my own wishlist, too 😉 Click here to check it out.
+That one is actually on my own wishlist, too ;-)

-And of course, a gift card to a local or online quilt shop is always appreciated!
+And of course, a gift card to a local or online independent quilt shop is always appreciated!

 I hope this gives you some fun fresh ideas for the quilters in your life.
 And maybe you’ve bookmarked some things for yourself, too.
 If you have any more ideas, feel free to add them in the comments!